-Smallmouth bass collected from the Middle James River in fall 2020 by length and number.
+Smallmouth bass collected from the Middle James River in fall 2021 by length and number.
 Juvenile bass (less than 7 inches) are represented with red bars, while adult smallmouth bass are shown with green bars.
 Current regulations protect smallmouth bass between 14 and 22 inches (dark green bars).

 Since 2015, adult smallmouth abundances have fallen well below the historic average.
-Samples from 2020 represent the first improvement in adult catch over that time period, though still below the historic average.
-This uptick is thanks in large part to favorable recruitment of fish spawned in spring 2019.
+Samples from 2020 represented the first improvement in adult catch over that time period, though still below the historic average.
+Unfortunately 2021 saw a slight decline in adult catch rate, which is still well below the historic average.
 The good news for anglers is that reduced abundance of smallmouth seems to have improved growth rates.
-Over the next several years catch rates will likely be low but the potential to connect with quality smallmouth should improve.
+Over the next several years, catch rates will likely be low but the limited potential to connect with quality smallmouth should persist.
+The highest catch rates for smallmouth bass were observed in the upper reaches of the middle river between Bent Creek and Wingina.

-Annual catch of adult Smallmouth Bass (greater than 7 inches) from 2000-2020 in the Middle James River, the red line represents the historic average catch rate.
+Annual catch of adult smallmouth bass (greater than 7 inches) from 2000-2021 in the Middle James River, the red line represents the historic average catch rate.

-A significant factor in the negative trend in adult abundance observed over the last several years is poor spawning success and/or low survival of young Smallmouth Bass.
+A significant factor in the negative trend in adult abundance observed over the last several years is poor spawning success and/or low survival of young smallmouth bass.
 Strong year classes have become less frequent, with only two year classes above the historic average over the last 10 years.
-While the modest success of the 2019 year class holds some hope for the future, the fishery is still in desperate need of a successful spawn.
+The fishery is still in desperate need of a successful spawn.
+Catch rates of juvenile smallmouth in fall 2021 remained below the historic average.

-Annual catch of juvenile Smallmouth Bass (less than 7 inches) from 2000-2020 in the Middle James River, the red line represents the historic average catch rate.
+Annual catch of juvenile smallmouth bass (less than 7 inches) from 2000-2021 in the Middle James River, the red line represents the historic average catch rate.